Nare5hkumars/Diabetes-Predicition-Web-App/Diabetes-Prediction-Web-App-main/README.md

 This repository contains the code for a web-based diabetes prediction application using a machine learning model.
 The application is built using Flask and allows users to input various health parameters to predict the likelihood of diabetes.<br>

 ## Overview

 The web app utilizes a machine learning model, specifically an ensemble model combining RandomForestClassifier, LogisticRegression, and Support Vector Machine (SVM), to provide predictions.
 The model was trained on the diabetes dataset from kaggle.

+## Requirements

+Python: Ensure you have Python 3.6 or later installed.
+Python is the programming language used to write the application.

+Flask: A lightweight web framework for building the web application.

+Machine Learning Libraries: Tools for training and using machine learning models.

+Web Browser: For accessing and testing the web application.

+2. Python Libraries
+Create a requirements.txt file to list the necessary Python libraries and their versions.
+This file helps in managing dependencies and setting up the environment easily.
+Below is a sample requirements.txt for a Diabetes Prediction Flask WebApp:

+plaintext
+Copy code
+Flask==2.5.2
+scikit-learn==1.2.2
+pandas==2.0.3
+numpy==1.25.0
+joblib==1.2.0
+Explanation of Each Library:
+Flask: A micro web framework for Python.
+It helps in creating web applications and handling HTTP requests.
+scikit-learn: A library for machine learning that includes tools for classification, regression, clustering, and more.
+pandas: A data manipulation library that provides data structures and operations for manipulating numerical tables and time series.
+numpy: A fundamental package for numerical computations in Python, essential for handling arrays and mathematical operations.
+joblib: A library used to serialize and deserialize Python objects, including machine learning models.

 ## Dataset